LindsayTeeters/Challenge_17/README.md

     - High Risk: .04%
     - Low Risk:   1%
 * Ensemble (EE AdaBoost Clas):
-    - High Risk:
+    - High Risk: .07%
-    - Low Risk:
+    - Low Risk:   1%

 ----------------------------------------------------------------------------------------------------------------

 ## Summary

-The algorithms that had the best accuracy rate was the Easy Ensemble Adaboost with 93%.
-The runner up was Ensemble Balanced Random Forest Classifer with 78%
+The algorithms that had the best accuracy rate was the Easy Ensemble AdaBoost(EEAB) with 93%.
+The runner up was Ensemble Balanced Random Forest Classifer with 78%.
+The highest high-risk recalled loans was EEAB with 91%.
+The lowest high-risk recalled loans was SMOTE with 60%.
+The Easy Ensemble algorithms preformd much better than the others.
+A reccomendation that I would make would be to slightly adjust the classification on the Easy Ensembles.